 Most folios submitted for moderation complied with the assessment format prescribed in the subject outline.
 Overall, tasks were appropriately designed for the purpose of assessing students’ level of skill in Spanish.
 Although the extent and complexity of responses varied greatly, most students were able to successfully produce relevant and appropriate responses in Spanish with a good level of accuracy.
 Most students showed a fluent command of spoken Spanish and an ability to extract information and interpret intention from both written and oral texts.
 Overall, students were quite able to express their insights on cultural differences, language features, and their own learning.

-Moderators noticed a tendency by some teachers to ask closed questions during oral interaction tasks with students, even when students demonstrated some ability to initiate and maintain the conversation.
+Moderators noticed a tendency by some teachers to ask closed questions during oral interaction task with students, even when students demonstrated some ability to initiate and maintain the conversation.
 Teachers are reminded that the student’s elaboration of ideas and capacity to interact in Spanish are essential elements of the assessment design criteria, and that open-ended questions give students the best opportunity to demonstrate their level of skill.

 Teachers are also reminded to describe the performance of students according to the grades described in the performance standards.